Cores Pilot Program Frequently Asked Questions

 -

-References and citations are not required within the Letter of Intent.
-If the PI is invited to submit a full application, references and citations can be included.
+References and citations are not required within the Letter of Interest.
+If invited to submit a full application, references and citations can be included.

 -